COSIMA/cosima-recipes/paper/paper.md

 the recipe ecosystem being extended into full research projects built on peer-authored software repositories on Github, where analysis workflows, methods, and implementation choices are exposed to community scrutiny and reuse.
-In that sense, the Cookbook functions both as a learning module for end users and as a framework for teaching reproducible scientific communication through notebook design and peer review.
-The easy access to data and analysis provided by the COSIMA Cookbook showcases best practices to the broader oceanographic community and has enabled rapid community adoption of the ACCESS ocean and sea-ice model configurations internationally, facilitating to date well over [100 peer-reviewed papers](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ) and more than 20 PhD projects to completion to date.
+In that sense, the Cookbook functions both as a learning resource for end users and as a framework for teaching reproducible scientific communication through notebook design and peer review.
+COSIMA workshops and hackathons provide periodic opportunities to review, update, and extend existing recipes, ensuring the Cookbook remains a living resource that keeps pace with evolving tools and community best practices.
+The easy access to data and analysis provided by the COSIMA Cookbook has enabled rapid adoption of ACCESS ocean and sea-ice model configurations internationally — not only within physical oceanography but also across adjacent disciplines such as marine ecology, where researchers have used it as an entry point to ACCESS model output.
+This reach has facilitated well over [100 peer-reviewed papers](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ) and more than 20 PhD projects to completion.

 # Author Order